Estrella Foothills High School

 Estrella Foothills High School is a comprehensive high school campus located in Goodyear, Arizona.
 Estrella Foothills High School is a part of the Buckeye Union High School District.
 The school mascot is the wolf.
+There are approximately 1,160 students currently enrolled.

+Overview

 Estrella Foothills High School opened its doors in August 2001.
 Opening with a freshman class of 110 students, the first graduating class of approximately 160 students received their diplomas in May 2005.
-There are approximately 1,160 students currently enrolled.
 From 2008 to 2011, EFHS maintained "Excelling" status, at the time the highest rank awarded to Arizona's public schools.
-Estrella Foothills high school is currently ranked ‘B’ by the Arizona Department of Education.
-For over a decade, Estrella Foothills has exceeded the state average in mathematics and English language arts.
+Estrella Foothills high school is currently ranked ‘A’ by the Arizona Department of Education.